 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

+Communications engineering provides exciting opportunities to work on cutting-edge projects.
 You will be part of a close-knit community that meets regularly throughout the programme.
-For the three-year research project, you will be based with the relevant research group (eg communications system and networks, visual information laboratory, intelligent systems, high performance networks of the School of Mathematics) while continuing to meet with other CDT students for skills training, workshops, seminars and the annual student research conference.
+For the three-year research project, you will be based with a relevant research group while continuing to meet with other CDT students for skills training, workshops, seminars and an annual student research conference.

-Students who pursue this programme will be equipped with the necessary skills to work in a wide variety of roles leading innovative research, future product development and exploitation in the communications industry.
+The programme will equip you with the necessary skills to work in a wide variety of roles leading innovative research, future product development and exploitation in industry or academia.

-Dr Simon Armour, (Senior Lecturer), Advanced wireless communications; channel estimation and synchronisation, adaptive equalisation; multi-carrier modulation techniques.
+Dr Simon Armour, (Senior Lecturer), Advanced wireless communications; Advanced wireless communications; Advanced wireless communications

 Professor Mark Beach, (Professor), 5G wireless concepts; millimetre wave channel characterisation; RF technologies; smart antenna applications.